Windsor lines of the London and South Western Railway: Getting to Ludgate Hill

 At the same time the LSWR Was exploring an alternative means of getting trains to the City of London.
-The London Chatham and Dover Railway extended its line from Herne Hill to Ludgate Hill in 1864, and it opened a permanent Ludgate Hill station on 1 June 1865.
+The London, Chatham and Dover Railway extended its line from Herne Hill to Ludgate Hill in 1864, and it opened a permanent Ludgate Hill station on 1 June 1865.
 The LCDR was financially embarrassed and was glad to give the LSWR access over its lines, and the LSWR gained use of a station in the City.
 The LCDR built a connecting line from the Windsor side of Clapham Junction to Factory Junction, near its Wandsworth Road station.
-This was authorised by act of 25 July 1864.
+This was authorised by the London, Chatham and Dover Railway (City Undertaking) Act 1864 (27 & 28 Vict. c. ccxii) of 25 July 1864.

 The connecting line was owned by the LCDR except for 40 chains (800–m) at the Clapham Junction end; mutual running powers operated; the boundary point was called Lavender Hill Junction.
 From 3 April 1866 LSWR passengers could reach Ludgate Hill by seven weekday trains from Kingston via Richmond and three from Hounslow, although the details of the service were changed after a few months.